 What is the practical difference between medicinal cannabis and illicit cannabis?

-CanndeoCare recommends that you obtain a prescription-only cannabis medicine through your doctor.
-This will ensure that you obtain a medicine that is effective, that is consistent, that is stable, and that has accurate amounts of THC and CBD.
-Unlike illicit cannabis, prescription cannabis medicines are manufactured under strict pharmaceutical standards and come with certificates of analysis for each batch that list the concentration of active ingredients, and the absence of heavy metals, pesticides and germs.
+CanndeoCare recommends that you consult with your physician to determine if cannabis is right for you and to obtain a prescription-only cannabis medicine.
+This will ensure that you obtain a medicine that is effective, consistent, stable, and has accurate amounts of THC and CBD.
+Unlike illicit cannabis, prescription cannabis medicines are manufactured under strict pharmaceutical standards and come with certificates of analysis for each batch that list the concentration of active ingredients and detail the presence of harmful contaminants, like heavy metals, pesticides and germs.